-The school has a designated Careers Leader, Deputy Head teacher Peter Shaw, who works closely with specialist advisors, pastoral and academic staff to deliver the careers programme across all eight Gatsby Benchmarks.
+The school has a designated Careers Leader, who works closely with specialist advisors, pastoral and academic staff to deliver the careers programme across all eight Gatsby Benchmarks.

+Progress against the Gatsby Benchmarks is regularly reviewed and tracked by the AHT in charge of Careers.
+The School also uses Compass to assess the extent to which the Gatsby Benchmarks have been met.
 The school will use destinations data and feedback from pupils, parents, teachers and employers in order to monitor, evaluate and continually improve the careers programme.